 You can prevent a side stitch by:

-If side stitches are holding back your game, please do not hesitate to contact our Melbourne CBD or Reservoir teams for information on how we can treat you.
+If side stitches are holding back your game, please do not hesitate to contact our Reservoir team for information on how we can treat you.
 Make an appointment by calling (03) 9470 1010.